docker-hy/docker-hy.github.io/part3.md

     The following NEW packages will be installed: ca-certificates openssl

-and this brings us to 36.4 megabytes in our `RUN` layer (from the original 87.4 megabytes)
+and this brings us to 36.4 megabytes in our `RUN` layer (from the original 87.4 megabytes).

 **[Do exercises 3.1 and 3.2](/exercises/#31)**